vaibrainium/neuro-project-cookiecutter/README.md

 # Cookiecutter template for Neuroscience projects

-This project template was modified from [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/), which is more full-featured and domain-agnostic.
+This project template was modified from [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/) for neuroscience needs

 ### Requirements to use the cookiecutter template: